|

 frigate, the collected rubbish was dumped back into the ocean

-along with the Figates new garbage.
-From this experience I develped
+along with the Frigates new garbage.
+From this experience I developed

 a large series of photograph / photogram works under the title Codes of Survival,